Giant boost of the quantum metric in disordered one dimensional flat band systems

 Thus, within our analytical approach, the FB conductivity has a simple form, $\sigma_{fb}=\frac{1}{3y} \sigma_{0}$.
 This explains the origin of the divergence found in the dilute regime.
-The associated data correspond to the orange dashed line in Fig.\ref{fig3}.
+The associated data correspond to the orange dashed line in Fig.~\ref{fig3}.
 As it can be observed, the agreement with the numerical calculation is excellent for $x > 0.8$ and even surprisingly very good down to $x=0$.
 Indeed, by construction, the analytical expression is valid for $y \ll 1$, the overlap between the constructed CLS eigenstates is negligible is regime only.
 For the clean SC ($y=1$), the analytical result corresponds to approximately 87\% of the exact value.
 We recall as well that our numerical calculations have revealed that when B atoms are distributed regularly, the conductivity is approximately half of that of the disordered system.
 In the ordered system, we find $\langle g^{m}_{\varphi \varphi}\rangle = \frac{1}{12y^{2}}$, which is exactly half of that of the disordered system as it is given in Eq.(\ref{qmdis}).
 This definitely clarifies why the disorder enhances the FB conductivity.

 Notice that there is an alternative way to express the FB conductivity in terms of the mean spread of FB eigenstates.
-As it is shown in the SM, Eq.(\ref{eqsigcb}) can be written,
+As it is shown in the Appendix B, Eq.(\ref{eqsigcb}) can be written,

 where $L_{m}= \left[ \langle \Psi_{m}^{FB} \vert (\hat{x} - \langle \hat{x} \rangle)^{2} \vert \Psi_{m}^{FB} \rangle \right]^{1/2}$, is the mean spread of $\vert \Psi_{m}^{FB} \rangle$.
 The relation between the QM and the spread of the eigenstates has been introduced in the context of maximally localized Wannier \cite{marzari1,marzari2}.
 The diverging conductivity in the dilute regime results from the $1/y^{2}$ dependence of the spread of the FB eigenstates that overcompensates the low FB density.